andrew-pyle/basic-authentication-header/README.md

-# Basic Authentication Header
+# Basic Authorization Header
-Construct a Basic Authentication string for the `Authorization` HTTP Header according to [RFC 7617][7]:
+Construct a Basic Authorization string for the `Authorization` HTTP Header according to [RFC 7617][7]:

 >If the user agent wishes to send the user-id "Aladdin" and password "open sesame", it would use the following header field:
 >```